daos-stack/daos/docs/admin/rebuild_controls.md

 The effect of a `rebuild stop` command is "one shot", meaning only a pool's currently-running rebuild is stopped and there is no persistent effect on future operations.
-Subsequent self-healing automatic recovery, or administrator command (e.g., system stop, system/pool exclude, reintegrate, drain, pool extend) can trigger new rebuild(s).
-Also, if a rebuild is stopped, whatever progress it had made in reconstructing the data in the pool is not retained — a subsequent `rebuild start` command will start the rebuild from the beginning (i.e., this is not a pause/resume interface).
+Subsequent self-healing automatic recovery, pool service leader switch, or administrator command (e.g., system/pool exclude, reintegrate, drain, pool extend) can trigger new rebuild(s).
+When a rebuild is stopped, whatever progress it had made in reconstructing the data in the pool is not retained — a subsequent `rebuild start` command (or rebuild started any other way) will start from the beginning (i.e., stop/start is not a pause/resume interface).

 Some circumstances where rebuild stop/start controls may be helpful are:

-* When a pool has insufficient free space to accommodate relocation of affected data upon engine(s) excluded/drained.
-For example, if a rebuild fails with `status=-1007` (`-DER_NOSPACE`) (that will likely repeat in its automatic retries).
-Stopping such a rebuild allows an administrator to perform alternate actions (e.g., directly reintegrate the lost engine(s); and/or pool expansion to more engines).
+* Due to temporary network errors, a pool's rebuild fails and gets retried.
+  If the instability persists for some time, rather than have DAOS automatically retry the rebuild (and fail) repeatedly, the administrator may choose to stop such rebuilds.
+Later, the administrator can start the rebuilds, or perform alternate recovery actions (e.g., directly reintegrate lost engine(s) excluded but whose rebuilds did not finish).
 * A system with many tens of pools are all rebuilding simultaneously (requiring substantial CPU and network resources in the DAOS system).
 And the administrator deciding in such cases to stagger an overall recovery by